 We expect academic ability, but equally we are looking for the right personal qualities that people require in a good doctor.Professor Chris Holland, Dean of Kent and Medway Medical School

 Medicine involves long-term commitment and dedication.
-Our degree, at the Kent and Medway Medical School, offers you diverse career opportunities and experience to practice medicine across primary care, acute care, community and mental health settings, as well as the major medical and surgical specialities.
+Our degree, at the Kent and Medway Medical School, offers you diverse career opportunities and experience to learn medicine across primary care, community and mental health settings, as well as the major medical and surgical specialities.*

 Our five-year medical degree, awarded jointly awarded with the University of Kent, leads to the qualification of Bachelor of Medicine, Bachelor of Surgery (BM BS)*.

 Kent and Medway Medical School builds on the existing high quality clinical teaching and research strengths of both universities and is working in partnership with Brighton and Sussex Medical School for support and quality assurance purposes.

 Throughout the course, you will focus on how you apply your learning to clinical practice.
 You will undertake placements in a range of medical, surgical, primary care and community settings.
 This may include a combination of face-to-face and digitally enhanced work.
 You will gain vital practical experience, develop clinical skills and learn to work in collaboration as part of a multi-professional team.